(This article may or may not contain affiliate links. What does that mean?)

 If ever there was a time to do a Chicago family trip, summer is definitely it.
 And while this summer might look a little different than summers past, you can be assured that the spirit of the city will be as vibrant as ever.
 Especially because people have been cooped up so long!

-So, when you’re ready to travel after quarantine, here’s a list of all of our favorite family-friendly things to see and do in the Windy City, this summer or whenever you feel ready to start exploring again.
+Here’s a list of all of our favorite family-friendly things to see and do in the Windy City, this summer.

 Take an Architecture Boat Tour